BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_3_Setting_Up_a_Channel.md

-# 18.3: Setting Up a Channel
+# 18.3: Creating a Channel

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.